KOPB (AM)

-KOPB (1600 AM) is non-commercial, listener-supported, public radio station licensed to Eugene, Oregon, and serving the Eugene-Springfield area.
-The station is owned by Oregon Public Broadcasting and it airs a news-talk radio format.
-KOPB carries programs primarily from NPR and other public radio networks, including popular shows such as Morning Edition, All Things Considered, Fresh Air and Wait, Wait, Don't Tell Me.
+KOPB (1600 AM) is non-commercial radio station licensed to Eugene, Oregon, United States, and serving the Eugene-Springfield area.
+The station is owned by Oregon Public Broadcasting and it airs a public radio format with news and talk programming.
+KOPB carries programs primarily from NPR and other public radio networks.
 The station was assigned the KOPB call letters by the Federal Communications Commission on February 20, 2008.

-By day, KOPB is powered at 5,000 watts non-directional.
-But to protect other stations on 1600 AM from interference, at night it reduces power to 1,000 watts and uses a directional antenna.
 The transmitter is on Day Island in Eugene, along the Willamette River.